Reviewed by John P. Cunha, DO, FACOEP

 A:Hypothyroidism is much more common than hyperthyroidism.

-Q:Thyroid disorders are sometimes mistaken for which disease or condition?
+Q:Thyroid disorders are sometimes mistaken for menopause.
+True or False?

-Q:Once over the age of 35, thyroid function screening should take place and regular intervals of how many years?
+Q:Once over the age of 35, thyroid function screening should take place every 5 years.
+True or False?

 Q:In most people, one radioactive iodine treatment will cure hyperthyroidism.
 True or False?